RyanThe1o8th/qzhou50/22_tw-fd_bun/readme.md

 <br>Most it all has resizing build into the base.
 ## QCC
 Scripts for Jquesry/JS must be at the bottom of the body.
-Components like the accordian, tabs, and tooltips are distinguished by their id.
+<br>Components like the accordian, tabs, and tooltips are distinguished by their id.
-Most of the css is all inline as opposed to using a css sheet.
+<br>Most of the css is all inline as opposed to using a css sheet.
-It can render images from webpages.
+<br>It can render images from webpages.
 Does this work if there is no internet?
 How will this change if the links become invalid?
 Does the computer generate the image again?
 If it does can there be malicous code sent through the images/links?
-Each has their own massive blob of code to copy in at the start of the program.
+<br>Each has their own massive blob of code to copy in at the start of the program.
 ## q0
 0
 ## q0b